Shawnee State University is committed to full

 Information contained in records that is not

-subject to release under the O.R.C. shall be either visibly redacted or
+subject to release under the O.R.C. will be either visibly redacted or

-the requestor shall be informed why requested records may not be
+the requester will be informed why requested records may not be

 viewed, including legal authority.

 If the request was made in writing, the reasons for redaction

 or failure to release will be provided in writing.

 In the event that the